davesheinbein/ui-kit-modern/src/components/Header/Explanation.md

 - **Header.tsx**: The main Header component.
 Renders all header types based on the `kind` prop and configuration.
 Handles layout, title, tabs, actions, sticky/collapsible behavior, and custom content.
 - **configurations.ts**: Centralizes all header configuration presets.
 Defines the `ExtendedHeaderKind` type, configuration interfaces, and a map of default configurations for each kind.
 Provides helper functions for creating and merging header configurations and actions.
-- **factory.tsx**: Provides the `HeaderFactory`, `H` (ultra-short alias), and `HeaderPresets` for DRY instantiation of headers and common layouts.
-Enables rapid creation of common patterns and custom headers.
 - **Header.module.scss**: Contains all styles for the header system, including layout, variants, tabs, actions, sticky/collapsible behavior, and responsive design.
 Uses SCSS modules and project-wide mixins/variables.
 - **index.tsx**: Barrel file that exports the main component, types, configurations, factory, and presets for easy import elsewhere.
 Also provides a legacy-compatible `BrowseHeader` export.